Last Updated: February 5, 2021

 If you think about it, that sounds way better than eating insects.
 Bug-based food production is also growing.
-It is estimated that in 2019 it is already worth around $1 billion.
+In 2019 it was already worth around $1 billion.
 By 2030 it will reach a market size of $8 billion.
 It is a sustainable source of protein and it is cost-efficient.

 Now, let’s move on to the part of technological innovations that Bill Gates dedicated to:

-4 out of the top 10 technological breakthroughs of 2019 are healthcare related.
+Four out of the top 10 technological breakthroughs of 2021 are healthcare-related.

-The 4 take different shapes – devices, tests, medicine, and all of them, without a doubt, will change the lives of millions of patients.
+The four take different shapes – devices, tests, medicine, and all of them, without a doubt, will change the lives of millions of patients.